intel/openvino-drl-training-demo/README.md

-# Accelerating Deep Reinforcement Learning with OpenVINO
+# Accelerating Deep Reinforcement Learning Training with OpenVINO

 This code repo showcases how one could use Intel® Distribution of OpenVINO™ toolkit to accelerate Deep Reinforcement Learning (DRL) Training.
 Specifically, this is for DRL problems which leverage pre-trained goal classifiers for their reward function.
 The same